Henka-Programmer/PhoneNumberValidator/README.md

                                   .WithMask("+2136########")
                                 .IsValid();
 ```
-Or by using the builting extensions for algerian phone numbers operators (Djezzy, Mobiliss and Ooredoo)
+Or by using the built-in extensions for algerian phone numbers operators (Djezzy, Mobiliss and Ooredoo)

 ```CSharp
 var isValidDjezzyNumber = new PhoneNumberValidator()